miniboxing/miniboxing.github.io/arrays.md

 }
 {% endhighlight %}

-MbArray is therefore a great choice of the underlying container for any custom collection, as it does not impose additional conditions on the type parameter(s) of the collection without any noticeable performance cost.
+MbArray is therefore a great choice of the underlying container for any custom collection, as it does not impose additional conditions on the type parameter(s) of the collection, without compromising the performances.

 {% include status.md %}